eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contractAgreementId-for-assets/#322-Provisioning-of-contractAgreementId-for-assets.md

 # <ins>Assumptions</ins> >
 - [x] Business app (Trace-X) has access to the management API of the IRS EDC Consumer.
 - [x] EDC Management API of EDC Consumer is configured as a parameter in Business app (Trace-X).
 IRS does not provide API url to EDC Management API via JobResponse.
-- [x] In case there os no valid negotation including contract agreement policy of catalog offer will be collected inside IRS flow and provided to irs requestor.
+- [x] In case there negotiation is not executed because of policy mismatch, the catalog offer policy of will be collected inside IRS flow and provided to irs requestor.

 # <ins>Concept</ins> <a name="concept"></a>